 Lola is currently going through an assessment to become foster carer.
-Having been through the process before, we spoke to her about her experiences and what it means to become a foster carer again.
+Having been through the process before, we spoke to her about her experiences and the big question: why foster care?

 What is your day job?

 I currently work as a senior social work assistant in a ‘Child in Care’ team in the West Midlands.
 As part of my position, I support a group of social workers by arranging contact for looked-after children and their families.

 I first became a foster carer 20 years ago for a private company and went on to foster 14 children from ages 1 to 16.
 I loved having young people in my home and supporting them in the best way I could.
 I always try to offer support that helps young people to eventually live independently and become responsible adults.